dannyyol/dict2pdf/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

----

-## ✉️ Contact

-For support or questions, feel free to open an issue or contact the maintainer.